Manjeetjay/FinanceTracker/README.md

 ## Features

-- 🔐 Secure user authentication and authorization
 - 💰 Track income and expenses
 - 📊 Categorize transactions
-- 📅 Date-wise transaction history
+- 📅 Date-wise transaction history -> to be added
-- 📈 Financial analytics and reporting
+- 📈 Financial analytics and reporting -> to be added
 - 🎯 Budget planning and monitoring
-- 📱 Responsive design for mobile and desktop
+- 📱 Responsive design for desktop

 ## Tech Stack